 Scooter’s hero, airplane ace Lonesome Chuckwalla, crash lands into Grandpa’s barn in a storm.
 And that's just the start of the problems!

-Liz’s pastor has a challenge: go out and love an enemy.
+Liz’s pastor challenges him to go out and love an enemy.
 Can Liz and his friends really love someone like the Good Samaritan did?

 What does a true friend look like?
-Lucille is trying to figure out friendship on this episode of Kids Corner.
+Lucille is trying to figure out "friendship".

 Liz and Lucille try to be friends with Gerard the new kid in town.
 But Gerard seems to prefers the Iguana gang!
 Can Liz help Gerard before his new friends get him into trouble?